shaiful191/LostLink/README.md

 - **Cookies & Authentication**: Secure cookies to handle user sessions, compliant with development and production environments.
 - **Database Integration**: Data persistence using **MongoDB** with **Mongoose**.
 - **Environment Configuration**: Secure configuration management using **dotenv**.
-- **Future Feature**: Integration of a WhatsApp chat system for direct communication between users, AI-powered features, and many more.

 ## 🏛️ Architecture